Letter 650: In your anger at Karterios you have done something pleasing to the Muses and all the gods of eloquence — for he,...

 friendship

-And then I am insulted by suspicions!
-Put an end to this, and show that I am no schemer and that you are far from being a liar.
+Then I am insulted by these suspicions.
+But do away with this, and show both that I am no wrongdoer and that you yourself are far from lying.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.